What is an Ecovillage?

 EcoVillage Ithaca is a community of people living mainstream lives in a sustainable way.
 Caring for the land and connecting with nature.
 Greening our built environment.
 Consuming less and cooperating more.
 Growing food and eating hyper-local.
 Always learning, and leading by example.
-Our non-profit organization Learn@EcoVillage leads our education work, including tours, immersion experiences, visit coordination and publicity.
+LEARN@EcoVillage, a program of the Center for Transformation Action – http://www.centerfortransformativeaction.org – leads our education work, including tours, immersion experiences, visit coordination and publicity.

 The breadth and pace of the movement are growing, aided by technology and an awakening sense that we must evolve our humanity to cooperate with Earth and each other.
 The Global EcoVillage Network and the Fellowship of Intentional Communities are two of the several national and international organizations which build and support our network.

 Located in Ithaca NY: Hotbed of Sustainability Innovation